Ted Irvine

 Edward Amos Irvine (born December 8, 1944) is a Canadian former professional hockey player.
 He played in the National Hockey League from 1964 to 1977.

 Career

 Irvine was a left winger.
 He amassed a total of 331 points in 774 games played over a 15-year professional career.
 In his NHL career, Irvine played for the Boston Bruins, Los Angeles Kings, New York Rangers, and St. Louis Blues between 1964 and 1977.
 His jersey number was 27.

 Irvine appeared on an episode of the professional wrestling television show AEW Dynamite, on November 27, 2019.
 He was revealed as a surprise guest for his son, professional wrestler Chris Jericho, to celebrate Thanksgiving.
 During the appearance, Irvine learned that they were in Chicago, and went on to taunt the crowd by mentioning the number of times the New York Rangers defeated the Chicago Blackhawks.

 Personal life

 Irvine is of Scottish ancestry.
 He is married to Bonnie Davis.
-He is the father of professional wrestler and musician Chris Irvine, better known by his ring name Chris Jericho, and a daughter, Vanessa.
+He is the father of professional wrestler and musician Chris Irvine, better known by his ring name Chris Jericho.